The Corinthian (Manhattan): Site

-The building is located on a 81173 sqft land lot that occupies a full city block between First Avenue and Tunnel Entrance Street and between East 37th and 38th Streets, adjacent to the Manhattan entrance to the Queens–Midtown Tunnel.
-The block is the former site of the East Side Airline Terminal, a passenger terminal for buses to LaGuardia and JFK airports via the adjacent tunnel.
-The terminal closed in 1984 and was auctioned off by the Metropolitan Transportation Authority the following year.
-Initially expected to sell for $50 million, a bidding war drove up the price of the real estate to $90.6 million; the site was attractive to developers as it was already zoned to permit high-density use and there would be no occupants to relocate after the terminal's remaining leases expired in 1986.
-The winning bidder was a joint venture consisting of Bernard Spitzer, Peter L. Malkin, and two privately held corporations—International Energy Corporation and Kriti Exploration Inc.
+The building is located on a 81173 sqft land lot that occupies a full city block between First Avenue and Tunnel Entrance Street from East 37th to 38th streets, adjacent to the Manhattan entrance to the Queens–Midtown Tunnel.
+The block was previously occupied by the East Side Airlines Terminal, a facility used for passenger ticketing, baggage handling and bus service to LaGuardia and JFK airports via the adjacent tunnel.
+The terminal stopped providing bus service to the airports in 1984 and was auctioned off by the Metropolitan Transportation Authority (MTA) the following year.
+Among the three properties that the MTA planned to sell—which also included the New York Coliseum and the West Side Yard—the agency decided to sell the East Side Airlines Terminal first because it was the simplest transaction.